forwauzz/CentomoMD/replit.md

   - Added responsive breakpoints for better mobile layout and navigation
   - Improved textarea with responsive height and scroll behavior
   - Enhanced button layout with mobile-friendly stacking and wrapping
+- **January 7, 2025**: **Patient Context Enhancement** - Added patient name display above Section A for better user workflow context
+  - Created dynamic patient name banner that appears when patient name is entered
+  - Enhanced visual design with blue indicator and professional styling for clear identification
+  - Fixed all console accessibility warnings by adding DialogDescription to all dialog components
+  - Improved patient creation workflow with proper gender selection and database field mapping
+  - Enhanced modular patient service for consistent data extraction and validation across components
 - **January 5, 2025**: **Whisper API Integration Complete** - Upgraded from WebSpeech API to OpenAI Whisper API for medical transcription
   - Implemented Whisper transcription service with 95% accuracy (up from 70% with WebSpeech)
   - Created new audio recorder hook with MediaRecorder API and chunking system